HackYourFutureBelgium/home/curriculum/behavior-strategy-implementation/README.md

 - 🐣 **Declarative Programming**: You can explain how _Declarative Programming_ is different from _Imperative_ programming, and can tell which paradigm is used in a program.
 You can also use built-in JS methods to write Declarative solutions to simple coding challenges.
 - 🐣 **Array Strategies**: You can determine which of the primary array strategies \(`map`, `filter`, `reduce`, `every`, `some`\) are helpful for a specific problem at your level.
 - 🐣 **Higher-Order Functions in Array Methods**: You can explain how a higher order function works, and write a callback for use in the primary array methods \(for a problem at your level\).
+- 🐣 **Prototype Delegation**: You can inspect a JS value in the browser's debugger/console and explain how to find which methods are available for that value.
 - 🐣 **Nested Data**: Given a nested data structure containing arrays, objects and primitive values, you can 1\) access a given value 2\) update a given entry 3\) filter the data
 - 🐣 **Test-Driven Development**: You can write basic unit tests for a problem you understand without having a solution to validate your tests.
 You can use your tests as a guide to develop a solution.
 You do not need to consider edge cases or invalid arguments.
 - 🐣 **Testing Side-Effects**: You can write a suite of unit tests to ensure that; 1\) a function does not modify it's reference-type arguments, 2\) the function returns a new array/object.
 - 🐣 **ECMAScript Modules**: You can use `export const functionName = () => {};` and `import { functionName } from './file-name.js'` syntax to separate unit tests from the function definition.
 - 🐣 **Continuous Integration**: You can check CI scripts locally to ensure your code will pass CI checks when it is pushed, and can read CI results when conducting a code review.
 - 🐣 **Code Review**: You can use a provided checklist and passing/failing CI checks to review a classmate's function \(given the solution is at your level\).
+- 🐥 **Code Coverage**: You can explain what code coverage is, why it's important, and can write unit tests for a code challenge with 100% coverage.
 - 🐥 **Testing Edge Cases**: You can identify and write unit tests for tricky edge cases.
-- 🐥 **Prototype Delegation**: You can inspect a JS value in the browser's debugger/console and explain how to find which methods are available for that value.
 - 🐔 **Writing Guards**: You can write guards for your function parameters that enforce the function's documented parameter types.
 - 🐔 **Testing Guards**: You can use `expect(() => _).toThrow(_)` to unit-test your guards' error type and message.